 Retirement Plan Basics

-The Unitarian Universalist (UU) Organizations Retirement Plan is an IRS qualified 401(a)/401(k) defined contribution retirement plan.
+The Unitarian Universalist (UU) Organizations Retirement Plan is an IRS qualified 401(a)/401(k) defined contribution, multiple employer, church retirement plan.
 Participating Employers put our faith’s commitment to social justice into practice by helping to ensure that the employees of UU institutions have an opportunity to accumulate savings for their retirement years.
 Participating Employers are those entities (congregations, districts, the national association, and other UU organizations) who have completed a Participation Agreement and have received consent from the Retirement Plan Committee.

 Participating Employers are able to make tax-sheltered contributions to the Plan Recordkeeper, TIAA-CREF, for eligible staff members.